 I’ve made a lot of variations of vegan tofu scrambles in my time, but this one is hands down my favorite.
 It’s incredibly tasty with fantastic texture, and is super healthy for you to boot.
 It’s also easy and quick to make.
 Can’t argue with that!

 This scramble is super low fat since it’s cooked using no oil at all, not even when frying.
 All of the ingredients are extremely low fat.
-In fact, most of the fat in the dish comes from the low fat tofu!
-Continue reading →
+In fact, what little fat is in the dish comes from the low fat tofu!
+Continue reading

 First and foremost, I want my yoga wear to be made from cotton.
 It’s okay if it’s a few percent Lycra or Spandex to keep its shape, but for me the fabric has to be mostly cotton.
 I prefer cotton because it breathes, it’s natural, and it feels good against my skin.